Black Country Communion (album): Commercial

 Black Country Communion debuted at number 54 on the US Billboard 200, selling 7,100 copies in its first week.
-It also registered at number 6 on the Independent Albums chart (the highest the band has achieved to date), number 18 on the Top Rock Albums chart, and number 19 on the Hard Rock Albums chart.
+It also registered at number 6 on the Independent Albums chart (the joint-highest the band has achieved to date), number 18 on the Top Rock Albums chart, and number 19 on the Hard Rock Albums chart.
 In the UK, the album debuted at number 13 on the UK Albums Chart, number 15 on the Scottish Albums Chart, number 1 on the UK Rock & Metal Albums Chart, and number 2 on the UK Independent Albums Chart.
 It also reached the top 20 in Germany and Sweden, number 32 in the Netherlands, number 50 in Austria, number 54 in Switzerland, number 61 in Italy, number 62 in France, and number 81 in Ireland.

 Critical

 Media response to Black Country Communion was generally positive.
 Reviewing the release for AllMusic, Eduardo Rivadavia claimed that the band "delivers the goods for much of this album", suggesting that "Black Country Communion's debut takes the dread out of the supergroup equation".
 Similarly, Greg Moffitt for the BBC suggested that the band had "defied the odds to deliver a collection that's all gold and no albatross", highlighting tracks such as "Black Country" and "One Last Soul".
-Mojo magazine's Paul Elliott differentiated Black Country Communion from Them Crooked Vultures by praising the band's "great songs", particularly "One Last Soul" and "Song of Yesterday", concluding that "Black Country Communion is one supergroup that really lives up to its billing".
+Mojo magazine's Paul Elliott differentiated BCC from fellow supergroup Them Crooked Vultures by praising the band's "great songs", particularly "One Last Soul" and "Song of Yesterday", concluding that "Black Country Communion is one supergroup that really lives up to its billing".
 Paul Cole of the Sunday Mercury hailed Black Country Communion as "a great rock and roll album and the assured debut you only get from players at the very top of their game".

-Following the release of the album, Black Country Communion was recognised in several categories of the Planet Rock End of Year Poll 2010 – the album came third in the Album of the Year poll, while the band won Band of the Year and Best New Band.
+Following the release of the album, BCC was recognised in several categories of the Planet Rock End of Year Poll 2010 – the album came third in the Album of the Year poll, while the band won Band of the Year and Best New Band.
 In announcing the results, Planet Rock praised the band by highlighting "An excellent album, several musicians at the top of their game and a bunch of songs that put the classic in classic rock".
 Black Country Communion was also included in the Albums of the Year 2010 feature published at the end of the year by Metal Hammer magazine, ranking at number 16 on the list.